j3rrywan9/k8s-study/doc/istio_in_action.md

 Istio has the concept of an *ingress gateway* that plays the role of the network ingress point and is responsible for guarding and controlling access to the cluster from traffic that originates outside of the cluster.
 Additionally, Istio's ingress gateway handles load balancing and virtual-host routing.

+Figure 4.5 shows Istio's ingress gateway component allowing traffic into the cluster and performing reverse proxy functionality.
+Istio uses a single Envoy proxy as the ingress gateway.
+We saw in chapter 3 that Envoy is a capable service-to-service proxy, but it can also be used to load balance and route traffic from outside the service mesh to services running inside it.
+All the features of Envoy that we discussed in the previous chapter are also available in an ingress gateway.

+Let’s take a closer look at how Istio uses Envoy to implement its ingress gateway component.
+As we saw when we installed Istio in chapter 2, figure 4.6 shows the list of components that make up the control plane and additional components that support the control plane.

 If you'd like to verify that the Istio service proxy (Envoy proxy) is indeed running in the Istio ingress gateway, you can run something like this from the root directory of the book's source code:
 ```sh